STONYRIDGE SEASONAL CAMPGROUND: ( Rules & Regulations )

 31. Alcohol: Alcohol is permitted on the grounds however, Stonyridge Campground is a family resort and therefore we ask all our residents and guests to drink responsibly.
 Drunken, disruptive and disorderly behavior will not be tolerated at anytime.
 Minors under the age of 18, are NOT permitted to consume alcohol in the park at any time, with accordance to government regulations, non compliance may result in your eviction from the park.

 31.a GLASS CONTAINERS are NOT allowed outside your campsite or cabin area.

 32. VIDEO Surveillance: Cameras are located at each entrance/exit, the office area, and all out buildings, Beach area and various street locations, theses cameras are in place for the protection of our residents/guests and the prevention of vandalism, theft, and other crimes.

 32.a Policy Violators/Suspicious persons: Should be reported to management immediately.

-33. Assumption of risks: All guests and visitors using Stonyridge Campground facilities do so at there own risk, be aware that the recreational facilities, playgrounds, paintball fields, 4x4 off-road track, pit areas involve many inherent risks including but not limited to weather conditions, equipment failure, collision with an object or persons and failure to use facilities in a safe and prudent manner within ones abilities may cause injury or even death.
+33. Assumption of risks: All guests and visitors using Stonyridge Campground facilities do so at there own risk, PLEASE be advised the water has been deemed unsafe for consumption, DO NOT USE FOR HYDRATION, "PLEASE" ask for DETAILS, be aware that the Recreational facilities, Playgrounds, Paintball fields, 4x4 off-road area, Mud-bog pit, involve many inherent risks including but not limited to weather conditions, equipment failure, collision with an object or persons, Failure to use facilities in a safe and prudent manner within ones abilities may cause injury or even death.